quanser/student-competition-resources-matlab/Virtual_MATLAB_Resources/Virtual_MATLAB_Software_Setup_with_QUARC.md

     git clone https://github.com/quanser/student-competition-resources-matlab.git
     ```

-## Running the Resources
+## Running the Self-Driving Stack Resources

 Follow the below instructions to make sure everything is set up correctly and learn how to use the provided resources:

-1. Using MATLAB navigate to the `student-competition-resources-matlab` (make sure you double -click on folders and don't expand them)
+1. Using MATLAB navigate to the `/student-competition-resources-matlab/Virtual_MATLAB_Resources/self_driving_stack_resources` (make sure you double -click on folders and don't expand them)

 2. Open QLabs and navigate to `Self-Driving Car Studio` => `Plane`